+The Met Gala is almost here.
 The biggest event in the fashion calendar sees VIP upon VIP flock to the Metropolitan Museum of Art (the Met) in New York City.
 Each year, the prestigious night comes with a theme.
 Most recently, gilded glamour took centre stage with the concepts ‘In America: The Lexicon of Fashion’ and ‘In America: An Anthology of Fashion’, transforming the red carpet into a sea of shiny gold and opulent jewels.

 What is the theme of 2023’s Met Gala?

-The theme of next year’s Met Gala is Karl Lagerfeld: A Line of Beauty.
+The theme of this year’s Met Gala is Karl Lagerfeld: A Line of Beauty.
 The late fashion designer will be honoured in the Met’s spring 2023 Costume Institute exhibition.
 This will be the Met's third designer-based theme, after Alexander McQueen in 2011 and Rei Kawakubo, founder of Comme des Garçons, in 2017.

 Max Hollein, Marina Kellen French Director of The Met, said, “Karl Lagerfeld was one of the most captivating, prolific and recognisable forces in fashion and culture, known as much for his extraordinary designs and tireless creative output as for his legendary persona.
 This immersive exhibition will unpack his singular artistic practice, inviting the public to experience an essential part of Lagerfeld’s boundless imagination and passion for innovation.”